bio-phys/hierarchical-chain-growth/README.md

 # chain-growth
-Grow ensembles of disordered proteins from fragment libraries
+Grow ensembles of disordered biomolecules from fragment libraries